 - Feeling tired

-As the diabetes progresses the child may complaint of stomach pain, vomiting and frequent urination.
+As diabetes progresses the child may complain of stomach pain, vomiting and frequent urination.

-The management of type-1 diabetes includes giving insulin by either injection or through insulin pump, nutrition management and physical activity.
+The management of type-1 diabetes includes giving insulin by either injection or through an insulin pump, nutrition management, and physical activity.

 Type 2 Diabetes

 Type 2 diabetes was more common in adults however in the current scenario incidence of obesity is increasing in the children so is the incidence of Type-2 diabetes.
 It is increasingly diagnosed these days in children aged 10 years or older.
-The symptoms of type-2 diabetes are same as that of type-1 diabetes and in certain cases the child may not show any symptoms at all.
-Important aspect of diabetes management is lifestyle changes that include diet modification, increased/moderate physical activity and medical treatment.
+The symptoms of type-2 diabetes are the same as that of type-1 diabetes and in certain cases, the child may not show any symptoms at all.
+An important aspect of diabetes management is lifestyle changes that include diet modification, increased/moderate physical activity, and medical treatment.
 Medical treatment includes medications to lower the glucose known as oral hypoglycaemic agents and/or insulin therapy.
 Regular monitoring of blood glucose is necessary to prevent long term complications of the disease.